Sintattica/atk/README.md

 * [Smarty 3](http://www.smarty.net/v3_overview) integration
 * [Select2](https://select2.github.io/) integration

+## 9.1

+Version like 9.0, but with jQuery only

 ## master

 This is the head of development.
-Currently it points to 9.0
+Currently it points to 9.1

 ## Contributions